-- All-terrain vehicles (ATV).
+- All terrain vehicles (ATVs).

 - Utility and Side-by-Side vehicles (patrol, forest protecting and hunting).

-- · Motorcycles and scooters.
+- Motorcycles and scooters.

-CFMOTO, a company which specializes in production of liquid-cooled engines, is the top-level supplier in China.
-Compared to same displacement air- cooled engines, engine cooling is more effective, oil temperature is more stable, the engine is more powerful with lower fuel consumption, and has a longer working life.
+CFMOTO, a company which specializes in production of liquid-cooled engines, is the top-level supplier in China .Compared to same displacement air-cooled engines, engine cooling is more effective, oil temperature is more stable, the engine is more powerful with lower fuel consumption, and has a longer working life.

 For safe and enjoyable operation of your vehicle, be sure to follow the instructions and recommendations in this owner's manual.
 Your manual contains instructions for minor maintenance.

-Information about major repairs are outlined in the CFMOTO service manual, and should be performed only by a CFMOTO service dealer and technician.
+Information about major repairs are outlined in the CFMOTO service manual, and should only be performed by CFMOTO service dealers and technicians.
 Your CFMOTO dealer knows your vehicle best and is interested in your total satisfaction.
 Be sure to return to your dealership for all of your service.

-Due to constant improvements in the design and quality of production components, some minor discrepancies may result between the actual vehicle and the information presented in this publication.
+Due to constant improvements in the design and quality of production components, some minor discrepancies may result between the actual vehicle and the information presented in this manual.
 Depictions and/or procedures in this publication are intended for reference use only.
-The most current version of this manual can be found online at www.cfmoto.com.
+The most current version of this manual can be found online at www.cfmotousa.com.